0ui/elm-task-parallel/README.md

 # elm-task-parallel

-Run tasks in parallel when you only need the results if every task finishes successfully, similar to `Promise.all()` in Javascript.
+Run tasks in parallel and handle the results only if every task finishes successfully, similar to `Promise.all()` in Javascript.

-See the [examples folder](https://github.com/0ui/elm-task-parallel/examples) for fully working samples.
+See the [examples folder](https://github.com/0ui/elm-task-parallel/examples) for full code examples.

 ## Motivation